pari12-1/pari_repo/README.md

 # pari_repo
 this is my first repository
 <br>
-my name is parita chauhan
+my name is parita v chauhan